dpwiese/personal-website/content/posts/react-native-gomobile.md

 The content on this page was prevented as slides at the Boston React Native Meetup in February 2019, and can be found <a href="/using-go-in-react-native.pdf" target="_blank">here</a>.
 The companion repositories containing all of the code can be found <a href="https://github.com/dpwiese/go-gomobile-demo" target="_blank">here</a> and <a href="https://github.com/dpwiese/react-native-gomobile-demo" target="_blank">here</a>.

+*Update: see how to build your React Native apps with Go powered packages for Mac Catalyst here: [React Native with Go Mobile on Mac Catalyst](/posts/react-native-gomobile-catalyst/).*

 ## Motivation

 The following list provides some examples and use cases when using native code in your React Native app may be a good idea.